 Our customers commonly track things like the names of their main features, devices that users might use with the app, or the names of in-app purchases they offer.

-Versions lets you to easily compare the sentiment of your different app versions at a glance.
-These app review insights are designed to help you determine if a new version is a success, or if users are responding negatively to the changes you implemented.
+The Versions tab allows you to easily compare the sentiment of your different app versions at a glance.
+These app review insights are designed to help you determine if a new version is a success, or if users are responding negatively to the changes implemented.

-The next app review service tool on the navigation is ‘Countries’ which allows you to view app sentiment by country, and shows you where in the world the majority of your app reviews are coming from, and the sentiment associated with each country.
+The next review tool on the Audience Panel is Countries, which allows you to view sentiment by country.
+The data shows you where in the world the majority of your app reviews are coming from, and the sentiment associated with each country.

-At the bottom of the navigation you can set up ‘Integrations’ to send your app reviews to where you need them, set up API access to programmatically access your data and adjust some basic settings for the selected app.
+You can set up Integrations to send your app reviews to where you need them, set up API access to programmatically access your data and adjust some basic settings for the selected app.
 To set up an integration, select the blue ‘Add Integration’ button when on the Integration page.